Pope Francis Speaks as Climate Bigot

 Through January 2023 I depended on the Kaplan AMO Index (not smoothed, not detrended) for N. Atlantic observations.
 But it is no longer being updated, and NOAA says they don’t know its future.
 So I find that ERSSTv5 AMO dataset has data through October.
 It differs from Kaplan, which reported average absolute temps measured in N. Atlantic.
 “ERSST5 AMO follows Trenberth and Shea (2006) proposal to use the NA region EQ-60°N, 0°-80°W and subtract the global rise of SST 60°S-60°N to obtain a measure of the internal variability, arguing that the effect of external forcing on the North Atlantic should be similar to the effect on the other oceans.”
 So the values represent sst anomaly differences between the N. Atlantic and the Global ocean.

 The chart above confirms what Kaplan also showed.
 As August is the hottest month for the N. Atlantic, its varibility, high and low, drives the annual results for this basin.
 Note also the peaks in 2010, lows after 2014, and a rise in 2021.
-Now in 2023 the peak is holding at 1.4C.
+Now in 2023 the peak was holding at 1.4C before decling.
 An annual chart below is informative:

 Note the difference between blue/green years, beige/brown, and purple/red years.
 2010, 2021, 2022 all peaked strongly in August or September.
 1998 and 2007 were mildly warm.
 2016 and 2018 were matching or cooler than the global average.
-2023 started out slightly warm, then in May and June spiked to match 2010.
-Now there is an extraordinary peak in July, with August to October only slightly lower.
+2023 started out slightly warm, then rose steadily to an extraordinary peak in July.
+August to October were only slightly lower, but by December cooled by ~0.4C.
+January 2024 was unchanged from the previous month, but February anomaly rose 0.1C

 The pattern suggests the ocean may be demonstrating a stairstep pattern like that we have also seen in HadCRUT4.